AusPakeha/PS_DnD/README.md

-- PuffSkillsRP - background textures.
+- PuffSkillsRP - background and icon textures.
 Best used with mods like Open Loader.
-Made by Liopyu (I think)
+Made by Liopyu with Firefly's Better Icons included

 requires mods: